 La Paz is currently suffering from the first water restrictions I’ve seen since moving here.
-Every third day this November the water is being turned off for large parts of the city until 8pm.
-Huge crowds of people are queuing up for water trucks with as many buckets as they can carry.
-Officials say this is a temporary measure until reservoirs up in the mountains fill up with rainwater again.
-Unfortunately, the rainy season hasn’t really kicked in yet so I doubt this will be the last of the water restrictions.
+Every third day this November, the water is being turned off for large parts of the city until 8 p.m, causing huge crowds of people to queue up for water trucks with as many buckets as they can carry.
+Officials claim this is a temporary measure until reservoirs up in the mountains fill up with rainwater again.
+Unfortunately, the rainy season hasn’t really kicked off yet so I doubt this will be the last of the water restrictions.

-The effects of climate change on Bolivia’s delicate network of high altitude glaciers is a long term issue that must be confronted.
-Bolivia’s glaciers are particularly vulnerable to global warming because they are situated so close to the equator and their existence is only made possible due to their extreme altitude.
-This means they are extremely sensitive to even minute increases in temperature.
+The effects of climate change on the country’s delicate network of high altitude glaciers is a long term issue that must be confronted.
+Bolivia’s glaciers are particularly vulnerable to global warming because they are situated so close to the equator and their existence is only made possible due to extreme altitude, which means they are very sensitive to even minute increases in temperature.
 Let’s look at Chacaltaya as an example, a glacial ski resort that completely melted back in 2009.
 This once snow covered winter wonderland is now a dried up husk of its former self.

-In fact, Bolivia’s glaciers have receded 43% since the 1980s.
-They are estimated to be completely gone by the end of the century.
+In fact, Bolivia’s glaciers have receded 43% since the 1980s and are estimated to be completely gone by the end of the century.

 There is surprisingly little concern in the local media considering nearby glaciers supply a considerable amount of La Paz and El Alto’s water.
 During the wet season when there is plenty of rainfall, about 15% of water consumed in these cities is glacial.
 However, in the drier months from May to October, that figure almost doubles.
 If something is not done soon, severe and continuous water shortages will undoubtedly cause havoc on Bolivia’s largest urban area.